 Ms. Buschner has been recognized for several years, by Washingtonian Magazine, as a top Whistleblower Lawyer.
 Her work on the Abbott False Claims Act case at Grant & Eisenhofer was featured in The National Law Journal, “Plaintiffs’ Hot List” (2011-2012).

-Ms. Buschner currently serves on the Board of Governors of the Trial Lawyers Association of Metropolitan Washington, D.C.
-(TLA-DC) and Miami University’s Pre-Law Alumni Board.
+Ms. Buschner currently serves on the Executive Committee of the Trial Lawyers Association of Metropolitan Washington, D.C.
+(TLA-DC) as the Treasurer and Miami University’s Pre-Law Alumni Board.
 She has also served as a faculty member (2011, 2012,2014 and 2016) for Emory University Law School’s Trial Techniques Program.